iohzrd/identia/README.md

 ## Architecture

-The core of Identia is it's conception of an identity.
+The core of identia is it's conception of an identity.

 An identity object is the fundamental unit that we'll use to bootstrap a distributed multi-media social graph.